Petrushka (ballet): Second tableau: Petrushka's Room

-Although Petrushka's room is inside the puppet theater, the Benois design is fantastical, portraying the night sky with stars and a half-moon; abstract icebergs (or snow-capped mountains), and a prominent portrait of the Magician.
+Although Petrushka's room is inside the puppet theater, Benois's design is fantastical, portraying the night sky with stars and a half-moon, abstract icebergs (or snow-capped mountains), and a prominent portrait of the Magician.

 Drumrolls announce the beginning of the second tableau.
 Without an Introduction, the music begins menacingly.
 "A foot kicks him onstage; Petrushka falls..."

-As Petrushka gradually pulls himself together, we hear a strange arpeggio in the clarinets: this is the famous "Petrushka chord" (consisting of juxtaposed triads of C major and F♯ major).
-Petrushka gets to his feet (although shakily) to the accompaniment of waves of arpeggios from the piano (revealing the music's origins in Stravinsky's Konzertstück).
-The "Petrushka Chord" returns, now violently scored for trumpets, marked in the score "Petrushka's Curses", directed at the portrait of the Magician.
+As Petrushka gradually pulls himself together, we hear a strange arpeggio in the clarinets: the "Petrushka chord" (consisting of juxtaposed triads of C major and F♯ major).
+Petrushka gets to his feet (shakily) to the accompaniment of waves of arpeggios from the piano (revealing the music's origins in Stravinsky's Konzertstück).
+The Petrushka Chord returns, now violently scored for trumpets, marked in the score "Petrushka's Curses", directed at the portrait of the Magician.

 The music turns lyrical as Petrushka falls to his knees and mimes (in turn) his self-pity, love for the Ballerina, and hatred of the Magician.

 The Ballerina (still en pointe) sneaks into Petrushka's room, at first unnoticed.
 As soon as Petrushka sees her, he begins a manic, athletic display of leaps and frantic gestures (although he was barely able to stand before she arrived).
 Frightened by his exuberance, the Ballerina flees.
 Petrushka falls to the floor to the mocking of the clarinets.

-Another passage of arpeggios for piano grows into a second round of curses directed at the Magician, again represented musically by the "Petrushka Chord", this time scored for full orchestra.
+Another passage of arpeggios for piano grows into a second round of curses directed at the Magician, again represented musically by the Petrushka Chord, this time scored for full orchestra.

-For just a moment, Petrushka peers out of his room at the crowd assembled in Admiralty Square (Stravinsky provides a brief reference to the "crowd music" of the first tableau).
-Then, Petrushka collapses as we hear a taunting reprise of the clarinets playing the "Petrushka Chord", followed by an odd trumpet call signalling "blackout, curtain."
+For a moment, Petrushka peers out of his room at the crowd assembled in Admiralty Square (Stravinsky provides a brief reference to the "crowd music" of the first tableau).
+Then he collapses as we hear a taunting reprise of the clarinets playing the Petrushka Chord followed by an odd trumpet call signalling "blackout, curtain."